phenixace/labeltxt_cn/README.md

 if there is no special mark, all version is ok.

 ## usage
-0.please download my ner model
+0.please download my ner model, I put it in the "save" directory

 1.run "python labeltxt.py"